Table of Contents[Hide][Show]

 - Veteran Health Identification Card (VHIC)

-International travelers will need to same level of documentation to enter the U.S. Virgin Islands as is required to enter the United States.
+International travelers will need the same level of documentation to enter the U.S. Virgin Islands as is required to enter the United States.

 - All travelers entering the United States from all other countries need a passport upon arrival (regardless of their country of citizenship).